-5 Eligibility Rules
+6 Eligibility Rules

 The SHARE target population consists of all persons aged 50 years and over at the time of sampling who have their regular domicile in the respective SHARE country.
-Persons are excluded if they are incarcerated, hospitalized or out of the country during the entire survey period, unable to speak the country's language(s) or have moved to an unknown address.
+Persons are excluded if they are incarcerated, hospitalised or out of the country during the entire survey period, unable to speak the country's language(s) or have moved to an unknown address.
 In wave 1 all household members born 1954 or earlier are eligible for an interview.
-Starting in the second wave, for new countries or refreshment samples, there is only one selected respondent per household who has to be born 1956 or earlier in wave 2, 1960 or earlier in wave 4 and 1962 or earlier in wave 5.
+Starting in wave 2, for new countries or refreshment samples, there is only one selected respondent per household who has to be born 1956 or earlier in wave 2, 1960 or earlier in wave 4, 1962 or earlier in wave 5 and 1964 or earlier in wave 6.
 In addition - in all waves - current partners living in the same household are interviewed regardless of their age.